-- the family member, or extended family member, of an EEA national who is a permanent resident or ‘qualified person’
+- the family member, or extended family member, of an EEA or Swiss national who is a permanent resident or ‘qualified person’

 You may also be eligible for a residence card if you have a ‘retained right of residence’ or make a ‘Surinder Singh’ application.

 A qualified person is someone who is in the UK and one of the following applies:

 - they’re working

 - they’re looking for work (only if they meet certain conditions)

 You can apply as a direct family member if you’re related to the EEA national as: